Stephanie R. Graham

 Madison, Wisconsin 53706

 Dr. Stephanie Graham joined the faculty in 2014 as a Clinical Professor and Director of the Counseling Psychology Training Clinic.
-Prior to her work at UW, she was the Director of Counseling Services at Edgewood College and maintained a private psychotherapy practice.
+She is also currently serving as the Director of Clinical Training for the PhD program in Counseling Psychology.
+Prior to her work at UW, she was the Director of Counseling Services at Edgewood College and taught adjunct courses at UW.
+Dr. Graham maintains a private psychotherapy practice in Madison and works with individuals and couples with a clinical focus on supporting queer clients, older high school and college students, and collegiate athletes.
 She is a licensed psychologist in Wisconsin and a registered Health Service Provider.

 - PhD Counseling Psychology, Auburn University, 2009